 Hamlet in Harlem

-by Alberto Ferreras, Hosted by John David West
+written by Alberto Ferreras, hosted by John David West

 The cast in order of appearance: Armando Riesco, Lou Liberatore, Shirley Rumierk, Olga Merediz, Avner Kam, Kadine Anckle, John Herrera, Francisco Solorzano

 “Hamlet in Harlem” the story of a young writer who holds a table reading to fund his urban adaptation of Shakespeare’s masterpiece.
 In the process, fiction and reality intertwine creating a politically incorrect comedy that questions media stereotypes, gender roles, cultural appropriation, and the relevance of classic theater.